 The extraordinary muscle development and almost absence of fat !!!

 Texel is well developed, with uniform proportions, severe muscle, durable, sturdy, obedient, strong legs and resistant to Scrapie.
 Texel sheep is made for meat.

 Lambs are famous for vigor at birth, with a great will to survive.
-Race is moderately fertile, with 1.7 lambs per ewe.
+The race is moderately fertile, with 1.7 lambs per ewe.
 Due to the flexibility of race and excellent quality of the carcass, which is observed on the first crossed offspring, Texel rams have become the favorite choice of breeders.
 The changes and development potential of Texel sheep in the last festival for decades is enormous.
-Fertility can be up to 220% after introduction of Booroola genes.
+Fertility can be up to 220% after the introduction of Booroola genes.

-The most prominent feature is its unique texel musularity and traces of fat.
-Research results from the Klai Center and the University of Wisconsin suggests that Texel lambs usually have a 6-10% advantage in the development of muscularity in relation to the US Suffolk sheep.
+The most prominent feature is its unique texel muscularity and traces of fat.
+Research results from the Klai Center and the University of Wisconsin suggest that Texel lambs usually have a 6-10% advantage in the development of muscularity in relation to the US Suffolk sheep.
 It is interesting that in trials Texel lambs grow somewhat more slowly than Suffolk, but their feed efficiency was better.
 The estimate of the relationship of Texel male lambs and male Suffolk lambs, Texel requires about 15% less feed to produce 60% of the total increase.

 For breeders of race and commercial producers, Texel offers clear advantages.
 Texel rams and ewes consistently produce early maturing lambs with superior quality.
-If used as a terminal rams, meat TEXEL will achieve top prices, resulting in convenience for commercial producers of this breed.
+If used as terminal rams, meat TEXEL will achieve top prices, resulting in convenience for commercial producers of this breed.

-Texel features races domestic sheep, is preferred:
+Texel features races domestic sheep is preferred: